GabeScott/standard-works-vault/General Conference/2004 October - Faith and Keys.md

 That sent me back to Paul’s letter to the Ephesians.
 I could see that Paul wanted the people to feel the value of the chain of priesthood keys reaching from the Lord through His Apostles to them, the members of the Lord’s Church.
 Paul was trying to build a testimony of those keys.

 Paul testified to the Ephesians that Christ was at the head of His Church.
-And he taught that the Savior built His Church on a foundation of apostles and prophets who hold all the keys of the priesthood.
+And he taught that the Savior built His Church on a foundation of apostles and prophets, who hold all the keys of the priesthood.

 Despite the clarity and the power of his teaching and his example, Paul knew that an apostasy would come.
 He knew that apostles and prophets would be taken from the earth.
 And he knew that they would, in some great, future day, be restored.
-He wrote of that time to the Ephesians, speaking of what the Lord would do: “That in the dispensation of the fulness of times he might gather together in one all things in Christ, both which are in heaven, and which are on earth; even in him.”1
+He wrote of that time to the Ephesians, speaking of what the Lord would do: “That in the dispensation of the fulness of times he might gather together in one all things in Christ, both which are in heaven, and which are on earth; even in him.”[^1]

 Paul looked forward to the ministry of the Prophet Joseph Smith, when the heavens would be opened again.
 It happened.
 John the Baptist came and conferred on mortals the priesthood of Aaron and the keys of the ministering of angels and of baptism by immersion for the remission of sins.